sajjad27/SOP/STORYBOARD.md

 ## 🏇 Doing

--  download button
 -  Delete Starter
--  Setting to combine some header buttons
+- Add, delete, duplicate and delete should be well functioning
+- show actual values insted of variables on view guide

 ---

 ## ✅ Done

+-  Setting to combine some header buttons
+-  download button
 -  required is checkbox
 -  remove right panel in the edit starter, and put the add +Before +after Duplicate and delete
 -  ADD Button to Save Changes